Structural Relaxation and Anisotropic Elasticity of Ordered Block Copolymer Melts: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have demonstrated that self-consistent field theory (SCFT) can be used to probe the terminal mechanics of ABA and AB BCP melts, rapidly iterating over multiple configurations and segregation strengths.
+We have demonstrated that self-consistent field theory (SCFT) can be used to probe the equilibrium mechanics of ABA and AB BCP melts, rapidly iterating over multiple configurations and segregation strengths.
 Specifically, SCFT can reproduce certain expected results for BCP stiffness, in particular for long time scales: (i) lamellae and columnar phases behave as liquid crystals, with a vanishing lower bound elastic modulus $G_R$; (ii) the upper bound elastic modulus $G_V$ increases in the order of pattern dimensionality, from 1D lamellae to 2D cylinders to 3D cubic phases.
-We find that terminal stiffness comparisons between ABA and AB melts as well as normal (bridging) vs inverse (non-bridging) phases are complicated by preferred representation of information.
-The materials structure representation of stiffness as a function of $D$-spacing---often used for the design of thermoplastics~\cite{Bates1999,Mamodia2007Effect}---shows that AB melts are stiffer than ABA melts and inverse phases of ABA melts are less stiff than the normal phases; the synthetic chemistry representation as a function of $f_{\rm A}$ reports opposite results.
-In particular, the observed reduction in stiffness due to bridging chains at fixed $f_{\rm A}$ is counter-intuitive, as bridging chains constrain relaxation of slip surfaces (i.e., terminal boundaries).
-We propose that while bridging chains indeed increase the stiffness of the melt for short-to-intermediate times, their softening effect over longer timescales comes from (i) reduction in the average stretch of chains under deformation due to depletion of the looping chains at the terminal boundary; (ii) long-time relaxation of the melt due to interconversion between bridging and looping chains and re-distribution of bridging chains.
+We find that equilibrium stiffness comparisons between ABA and AB melts as well as normal (bridging) vs inverse (non-bridging) phases are complicated by preferred representation of information.
+The materials structure representation of stiffness as a function of $D$-spacing---often used for the design of thermoplastics~\cite{Bates1999,Mamodia2007Effect}---shows that AB melts are stiffer than ABA melts and inverse phases of ABA melts are less stiff than the normal phases; the synthetic chemistry representation as a function of $f_{\rm A}$ \emph{at fixed $\chi N$} reports opposite results.

+This can be rationalized by the depression of the $D$ spacing for ABA melts compared with AB melts at equivalent values of $\chi N$---a finite-segregation effect that vanishes as $\chi N \to \infty$.
+Finally, we close the equilibrium characterization of the lamellar and columnar phases as versions of lyotropic liquid crystals by including estimates of bending moduli.
+Our approach, which uses external fields to deflect domain shapes, differs from prior methods based on wrapping block copolymer bilayers into specific curved shapes~\cite{Wang1992,Feuz2005,Li2013,Zhang2015} and may be considered a finite-wavenumber linear response of the melt~\cite{Ranjan2008}.
+Given the flexibility of the external field approach for probing melt properties, a more in-depth exploration of liquid crystal mechanics will be left for future work.